“Friendship is everlasting,

 At our first camp fire fire (yes, we call them camp fire fires) of each session, each new camper receives their Quine-Beads, and returning campers and staff wear their Quine-Beads.
 Quine-Beads, which represent each cabin a camper has been in unify cabins both today, and over the years, providing a bond.
 Every camper and staff member, including support staff, receive Quine-Beads.
 Quine-Beads, which we typically wear Sunday nights, serve as our black tie formal wear.
 Campers and staff bring their Quine-Beads to camp each year and add on to them.
 CITs receive a special Quine-Bead representing their CIT year.

 When Tom and Ruth Kenly and their work crew came to Quinebarge in 1936 to build the initial buildings, they made a plaque and placed it on our Dining Hall wall.
 Since then, every camper and staff member to come through Quinebarge has had their names on their cabin plaque, which also hang in the Dining Hall.
 Plaques tie us together across the generations and make for great art work to view during meals.
 Each summer, former campers contact us and ask if their plaque is still on the wall and are amazed to see their plaques with the names of their great friends from their childhood.

 Order of Kanasatka / Pine Tree Award

-The Order of Kanasatka and The Pine Tree awards are presented to the boy and girl campers, respectively, whoz best represents the values of Camp Quinebarge, shows an appreciation for our heritage and has earned the respect of their fellow campers and staff.
+The Order of Kanasatka and The Pine Tree awards are presented to the boy and girl campers, respectively, who best represent the values of Camp Quinebarge, shows an appreciation for our heritage and has earned the respect of their fellow campers and staff.
 The awards are neither popularity nor best boy/girl awards, but, rather, about campers who fully understand what Quinebarge stands for.
 The Order of Kanasatka was first awarded in 1938 and each recipient is listed on the plaque in our dining hall, while the Pine Tree award was created when Quinebarge went co-ed in 1976.